taiwangoldcard/website/content/application-faq/application.md

 ## How long does the application take?
 A perfect application takes 30 days, if your supporting documents are accepted the first time around.
 If you are asked for tweaks to your supporting documents, expect 50-60 days.

+## How do I find out the status of my application?
+Predominantly, you will find the status of your application by either logging in to the Gold Card Application Portal, or receiving email updates from the portal.
+However, if the status hasn't updated in a long time here's what you need to know:
+    - Who to contact changes depending on the status of your application.
+    - The mostly lengthy status you will see is "Professional Review by Workforce Development Agency".
+      In this case, first, try the WDA, under the _Ministry of Labor for Employment Gold Card Permits for Foreign Special Professionals_ on the master contact list.
+They will probably tell you that the application is with the relevant ministry for your skill set and provide contact details.
+If not, try to contact the appropriate ministry under _Qualification of Foreign Special Professionals_ on the master list
+    - If your application is stuck on "Under inspection" after you already collected your passport, contact the NIA - your card may already be printed.

 ## Do I need to list an address in Taiwan on the application?
 It’s entirely normal and accepted to apply with no local address.
 Once you get a place to stay,